At the Nines, we are proud of our rich and diverse history.

 Meier & Frank Building

 For decades, the retail dynasty created by Aaron Meier and Sigmund Frank was a long-standing hub of commerce for Portland.
 This iconic monument featured the first escalator installation in Portland and, in 1922, also functioned as the studio for Meier & Frank’s very own radio station.
-As the premier department store in Portland, clientele would often dress up to look their very best, as this was (as still is) the place to see and been seen.
+As the premier department store in Portland, clientele would often dress up to look their very best, as this was (and still is) the place to see and been seen.
 At its peak, the Meier & Frank building had a pharmacy, a pet store and a deli.
 Meier & Frank was also Clark Gable’s place of employment before he became a famous actor.

 Transformation into a Luxury Hotel